Raghbir9101/kc_globed_assignment/README.md

 - Shadcn UI components for beautiful UI elements
 - Vite for fast development and build
 - Axios for API requests
-- React Toaster for notifications
+- Sonner Toast for notifications

 ### Backend
 - Django 5.0+ with Django REST Framework
-- SQLite3 database (can be configured for PostgreSQL)
+- PostgreSQL database (can be configured for any SQL Database)
 - JWT authentication with PyJWT
 - Django CORS headers for cross-origin requests
 - Python-dotenv for environment management